-then the theory predicts that the agent chooses $a_2$ to maximize material utility.
-Moreover, if $A_1$ is a singleton then $a_1$ is trivially \textit{ex post} optimal.
-Hence, the theory departs from the classical prediction only when the agent has made a choice and that choice was an \textit{ex post} mistake.
+then the theory predicts that the agent chooses $a_2$ to maximize material utility, which yields rationalization utility $0$ for rationale $v = u$.
+Hence, the theory departs from the classical prediction only when the agent has made an \textit{ex post} mistake.

-When the agent has made an \textit{ex post} mistake, he may be able to reduce regret by choosing rationale $v \neq u$.
+When the agent has made an \textit{ex post} mistake, he may be able to increase rationalization utility by choosing rationale $v \neq u$.
 By construction, $a_2$ maximizes a weighted sum of his material utility $u(a_1,a_2,s)$ and his chosen rationale $v(a_1,a_2,s)$, which distorts his choices compared to the classical benchmark.

 We now apply the model to the earlier examples.
 The rationales $\mathcal{V}$ are parameterized by $\theta \in [0, 400]$.
 Utility function $v_{\theta}$ specifies that the agent gets $\theta$ utils for attending the game, $-200$ utils for driving through a snowstorm, and $-p$ utils for paying $p$ dollars.
 Material utility is $u = v_{180}$, so a classical agent ($\gamma = 0$) is willing to pay \$180 to attend the game in good weather, but will stay home in a snowstorm.